coderSuren/Codebrewers-hackathon/README.md

    - After the scan is complete, a list of duplicate files will be displayed with options to delete them.
    - Customize scan options (hashing algorithms) in the settings menu as needed.

-2. **Disk Utilization By Drive, File Type**
+2. **Disk Utilization By Drive, Path, File Type**
-   - Click on the "Get Disk Utilization" button to start the scanning disk.
+   - Start the disk scanning by clicking the "Get Disk Utilization" button.
    - After the scan is complete, a list of drives with utilization will be displayed.

 3. **Large Files Detector**